Last updated May 20, 2o18.

 - Do the headlines match the article?
 Or are they simply designed to hook readers?

-Common Sense Media has a lesson plan with useful information about evaluating credible websites.
+Common Sense Education has a lesson plan called Identifying High-Quality Sites that contains useful information about evaluating credible websites.

 So your students navigated the obstacles of searching and finding information on quality websites.
 They’ve found what they need!
 Hooray.